 Be able to compare their own locality to different locations around the world.
 They will conduct simple fieldwork to exemplify common geographical processes and develop an understanding of map work such that these features can be examined and identified in a wider context.
 Children will gain knowledge of the impact of humans on the landscape and recognize the impact of themselves and that of nature in shaping the world in which they live.

 Learning knowledge is not an endpoint in itself, it is a springboard to learning more knowledge.
 Each unit in our overview is underpinned by rich, substantive knowledge and ambitious vocabulary, whilst also ensuring children are developing their disciplinary knowledge to support them to 'think like a geographer'.
-Each unit of work is planned carefully to ensure concepts are taught in optimal order to support children's understanding.
-As well as developing a breadth of geographical knowledge, we want our children to become skilful geographers.
-Each unit of work has an emphasis on geographical enquiry where children investigate geographically framed questions.
-In addition to substantive and disciplinary knowledge, children will develop their experiential knowledge through carefully planned fieldwork.

 The Importance of Local Geography